-If you’re like me, and find get a warm fuzzy feeling when including your non-human house mates in with the holiday festivities (whether they’re aware of it or not), and you are not blessed with the responsibility of scrambling to prepare dinner for your human family, then you might be interested in creating a special dining experience for your pets on Thanksgiving and Christmas that can also benefit their health (wouldn't it be great if the same were true for us).
+If you’re like me and get a warm fuzzy feeling when you include your non-human house mates in with the holiday festivities (whether they’re aware of it or not), and you are not blessed with the responsibility of scrambling to prepare dinner for your human family, then you might be interested in creating a special dining experience for your pets on Thanksgiving and Christmas that can also benefit their health (wouldn't it be great if the same were true for us).

 Feeding Thanksgiving Day Scraps and Turkey

-I’ll start off by saying that it is generally not a good idea to feed the scraps of the human meal to animals.
-Remember that the turkey meat we love is not appropriately balanced for dogs and cats and in addition, animals tend to have sensitive stomachs that are easily disturbed when eating so-called ‘human food’.
+I’ll start off by saying that it is generally not a good idea to feed the scraps of the human meals to animals.
+Remember that the turkey meat we love is not appropriately balanced for dogs and cats.
+In addition, animals tend to have sensitive stomachs that are easily disturbed when eating so-called human food.
 This isn’t to say that the higher quality food that humans sometimes eat is bad for pets; I’m a strong advocate of natural diets for animals, which includes raw or slightly cooked human-grade whole ingredients, such as free-range meats and organic vegetables (although let’s face it, most people have trouble providing this for themselves).
-Animals however may not respond well to new foods/meats that are heavily cooked, spiced, or possess other qualities that they simply aren’t used to eating.
+Animals, however, may not respond well to new foods/meats that are heavily cooked, spiced, or possess other qualities that they simply aren’t used to eating.

-Some common fall time cuisine is actually healthful for animals and can be wonderful if specifically prepared with the needs of the animals in mind.
+Some common fall time cuisine is actually healthy for animals and can be wonderful if specifically prepared with the needs of the animals in mind.

 - Unknown spiced food (such as on turkey skin)